danbaguley/WeeklySchedule/README.md

 Main Features/Classes
 ---------------------
 Week Class
-- Properties will include a list of days, a start date and end date.
+- Properties will include a list of days and a start date.
 - Functions will include addition and removal of weeks

 Day Class